Advertiser Disclosure

 Hot Tip:

-If you’re flying with American Eagle, you’ll need to catch the Terminal 5 airside shuttle bus to the regional terminal.
-Buses operate from near gate 54A.
-An Admirals Club is located inside the regional terminal.
+If you’re flying with American Eagle, you must catch the Terminal 5 airside shuttle bus to the regional terminal.
+Buses operate from near gate 52.
+An Admirals Club is inside the regional terminal.

 LAX Terminal 6

 Terminal 6 connects with Terminal 7 via an above-ground airside walkway and Terminal 5 via an underground airside walkway.
-From these terminals, you can continue airside to Terminals 8, 5, 4, and B without having to re-clear security.
-From Terminal B, you can also continue on to Terminals 1 and 3.
+You can continue airside from these terminals to terminals 8, 5, 4, and B without having to reclear security.
+From Terminal B, you can also continue to terminals 1 and 3.

 Los Angeles International Airport Terminal 6 baggage claim.
 Image Credit: Los Angeles International Airport